exherb/icons/README.md

 # icons

-generate icons and config file (e.g. Contents.json) required by iOS or Android app, inspired by http://makeappicon.com
+generate icons of all sizes and config file (e.g. Contents.json) required by iOS or Android app, inspired by http://makeappicon.com

 ## web version